Inbound Marketing Strategy: Why Revisit Your Plan & Goals?

 If not, why?
 Because if ever there was a segment of the general population that can be difficult to keep up with, it's the entire general population.
 Consumer trends watch the overarching consumer market and can highlight areas where people focus at any given time.
 This information can inform you which social media platforms are up-and-coming vs. on the way out.
 Or it can clue you in on a subject for an eBook that you might never have thought of yourself.

 In a word, everything.
-Not only is it essential to get best-in-class content marketers, but it is also equally important to have access to appropriate tools and have everything and everyone aligned in one strategic direction.
+An effective inbound marketing strategy requires not only best-in-class content marketers but also access to appropriate tools and having everything and everyone aligned in one strategic direction.

 If you find out the current consumer obsession is a device that people hold in one hand and endlessly spin, it tells you that their stress levels are getting the better of them and they need something to focus on.
 Now you can pivot your marketing campaign to consist of shorter video clips, integrate some cat memes into your graphics, and generate content that will help them focus on the solutions you offer.